kingsor/TutorialService/Readme.md

 From that project was created a proxy class in C# in order to create a client for that service.

-So there are three folder.
+So there are three folders:

-- TutorialServiceSpringSoap contains the SOAP Service created with Spring WS
+- **TutorialServiceSpringSoap** contains the SOAP Service created with Spring WS
-- TutorialServiceWsdl contains the WSDL exposed by the SOAP Service and used to generate a C# proxy class thanks to `svcutil.exe` utility.
+- **TutorialServiceWsdl** contains the WSDL exposed by the SOAP Service and used to generate a C# proxy class thanks to `svcutil.exe` utility.
-- TutorialServiceClient contains a solution with a console app that calls the SOAP Service
+- **TutorialServiceClient** contains a solution with a console app that calls the SOAP Service